haskellfoundation/error-message-index/CONTRIBUTING.md

 - There is also an (incomplete) list of issues tagged `good first issue`; these are errors which are especially good for newer contributors to document (no incredibly esoteric type-level errors that are hard to understand, let alone describe!): https://github.com/haskellfoundation/error-message-index/labels/good%20first%20issue
 - Issues related to improving the site, the workflow for contributing, or other information are tagged `error-message-index-site`: https://github.com/haskellfoundation/error-message-index/labels/error-message-index-site
 - Issues related to improving, clarifying, or extending existing documentation are tagged `error-message-index-improvements`: https://github.com/haskellfoundation/error-message-index/labels/error-message-index-improvements

-## Stack and Error Codes

-Since version 2.9.3, Stack has supported error codes in the `S-` namespace.

-## GHCup and Error Codes

-Since version 0.1.19.0, GHCup has supported error codes in the `GHCup-` namespace.

 ## Contributing New Messages